 By Richard Lofthouse

-Anyone astonished by American scammer Bernie Madoff’s Ponzi scheme, recently dramatised in various TV treatments, the collapse of US utility giant Enron back in 2001, or more recently the VW emissions-rigging scandal and LIBOR banking disgrace, will immediately be drawn to the research of Chris McKenna.
+Anyone astonished by American scammer Bernie Madoff’s Ponzi scheme, recently dramatised in various TV treatments, the collapse of US giant Enron back in 2001, or more recently the VW emissions-rigging scandal and LIBOR banking disgrace, will immediately be drawn to the research of Chris McKenna.

 The inaugural fellow of management at Brasenose since 2000, McKenna is currently researching the history of white-collar crime, which will form the basis of a new book.